rithmschool/LinkedList/README.md

 1. Companies cannot edit or delete companies other than themselves.
 1. Users can create or delete job applications `POST -> /jobs/:id/apply`.
 Companies can only delete job applications.
 1. Companies cannot edit or delete job listings by other companies.
+1. Deleting a company should delete all of the jobs that the company posted.
+1. Deleting a company should make users who work at that company have `null` for their `current_company` fields.
 1. (BONUS) For the following three endpoints: `GET /users`, `GET /companies`, `GET /jobs` implement `offset` and `limit` query parameters.
 For instance `/users?limit=10` should return the first 10 users, and `/users?offset=10&limit=10` should return the next 10 users.
 1. (BONUS) For the following three endpoints: `GET /users`, `GET /companies`, `GET /jobs` implement `search` queries, for instance `/users?search=Matt+Lane` should issue a search for `Matt Lane` in the database.